CODECHECK community workflow for codecheckers

 - Reserve a DOI

-If possible, add the CODE WORKS badge to the software repository, e.g., by sending a pull request.
+to their repository, e.g., by sending a pull request on GitHub, a merge request on GitLab, or sending them an HTML snippet for their personal website.
 The badge should link directly to the Zenodo record via the DOI.
 The following snippet should work in Markdown: